 With a slow cooker, you have to sear anything you are cooking in it first in a separate pot on the stove, if you want to have a shot at getting some variety in the texture of your food, and reaping the flavor benefits of the browning or caramelization that takes place in the searing of sautéing process.
 The Instant Pot saves you that extra pot.
 In this case, the sauteeing is optional, but gets you a crispier skin on your turkey breast.

 Instant Pot Sling

 I used this little sling gadget to 1) keep the turkey from sitting in the broth, and 2) to lift if out more easily.
-A very good $12 to spend if you have an Instant Pot!
+A very good (and cheap) investment if you have an Instant Pot!
 But if you don’t have one, truly don’t worry, the turkey will be fine right in the pot atop the other ingredients.

 This recipe includes gravy making instructions, which you are free to ignore if all you are after is a roasted turkey breast, not a full-fledged turkey and gravy dinner.
 The gravy is made right in the Instant Pot, right after you take the turkey breast out to sit before carving.
 Once again, no extra pot to wash at all!

 Make sure to let the turkey breasts sit for a bit before slicing, whether you are making the gravy or not.

 What to Serve with Instant Pot Turkey Breast: